 So if someone has given you the impression that a macro is "something you record that will allow you to do a job repeatedly", then you’ve been sold very, very short.
 It’s like asking whether a "vehicle" is a useful thing, and being told that a vehicle is "a two-wheeled device with a saddle and pedals".
 There are a thousand and one different types of vehicle, and they can be used for ten thousand and one different jobs.
 So with macros.

-But they are too technical?
+But are they too technical?

 OK, I admit that there is a learning curve.
 Yes, you have to make the effort to learn how to load and use macros (notice that I don’t say "to program macros", let alone to record one), but it’s not that difficult, and if you get a feel for just how much macros can help you, you’ll realize that it really is worth climbing the curve.